Optical excitation of ultra-relativistic partially stripped ions: Exciting ultra-relativistic ions with light

-where $\rho$ is the density matrix of the atoms.
+where $\rho$ is the density matrix of the atoms \cite{AuzinshBook2010}.
 Evolution of the density matrix can be described using the Liouville equation

-where $H$ is the Hamiltonian of the system, containing the contribution from the Hamiltonian of the unperturbed atoms $H_0$ and the operator $V$ describing their interaction with light.
-The operator $\Gamma$ describes relaxation is the system, in particular the relaxation of the excited state due to spontaneous emission.
+where $H$ is the Hamiltonian of the system, containing the contribution from the Hamiltonian of the unperturbed atoms $H_0$ and the operator $V$, describing their interaction with light.
+The operator $\Gamma$ describes the relaxation in the system, in particular the relaxation of the excited state due to spontaneous emission.
 It can be shown \cite{AuzinshBook2010} that, in the case of a two-level system, the matrix elements of the fluorescence operator are given by

-where $\vec{d}_{eg}$ is the electric dipole moment between the $g$ and $e$ states.
+where $\vec{d}_{eg}$ is the electric dipole moment between the ground state $g$ and the excited state $e$.
 Because the electric dipole moment is an odd operator, the only nonzero elements of the fluorescence operator $\mathcal{F}$ are at a diagonal.
-Moreover, since the fluorescence arises exclusively due to spontaneous emission, and the ground state is relaxation free, the fluorescence of the atoms is proportional to the excited-state population $\rho_{ee}$
+Moreover, since the fluorescence arises exclusively due to spontaneous emission, and the ground state is relaxation free, the fluorescence of the atoms is proportional to the excited-state population $\rho_{ee}$.
+Hence the time-dependent fluorescence operator expectation value is given by

-where $N_{\rm PSI}$ is the number of the partially stripped ions.
+where $N_{\rm PSI}$ is the number of partially stripped ions.

 Since the only dynamic parameter in Equation~\ref{eq:FluorescenceFinal} is the excited-state population $\rho_{ee}$, henceforth we investigate evolution of the population.
-Moreover, normalization of the population, i.e.\ $\rho_{gg}+\rho_{ee}=1$, where $\rho_{gg}$ is the ground-state population, allows to relate the population $\rho_{ee}$ with the probability of the excited-state occupation, also providing an intuitive understanding of the efficiency of pumping of PSI and their successive fluorescence.
+Moreover, normalization of the population, i.e., $\rho_{gg}+\rho_{ee}=1$, where $\rho_{gg}$ is the ground-state population, allows to relate the population $\rho_{ee}$ with the probability of the excited-state occupation.
+This provides an intuitive insight into the efficiency of PSI excitation/fluorescence; the higher the excited-state population, the more intense fluorescence from the ions.

-The problem of the interaction of the classical light with the two-level atom using the Liouville equation is considered in many textbooks (see, e.g.~\cite{AuzinshBook2010}):
+The problem of the interaction of classical light with the two-level atom using the Liouville equation is considered in many textbooks (see, for example, Ref.~\cite{AuzinshBook2010}).
+The evolution of the density matrix elements are given by